ilbers/isar/RECIPE-API-CHANGELOG.md

 The other original includes still exist and inherit the corresponding new class.
 However, they issue a warning to perform the recommended conversion because these transitional includes will eventually be dropped.

+### Align custom initramfs deployment name to standard initramfs

+While `INITRAMFS_IMAGE_NAME` ended on `.initrd.img`, standard initramfs where deployed as `-initrd.img`.
+This caused confusion and is now even breaking at several points as `INITRD_DEPLOY_FILE` is supposed to be used as canonical source of the filename.
+Therefore, switch `INITRAMFS_IMAGE_NAME` to the `-initrd.img` suffix as well.